yapweijun1996/AI-Code-Editor-v6/README.md

 ## Features

 *   **Monaco Editor**: Integrates the same powerful editor used in VS Code, providing a rich and familiar coding environment with syntax highlighting and advanced editing features.
-*   **XState-Powered AI Agent**: A stateful AI assistant whose logic is managed by an **XState state machine**.
-This provides a robust and predictable foundation for handling chat interactions, tool use, and error states.
+*   **Gemini AI Agent**: A stateful AI assistant powered by the Google Gemini API with official tool-calling capabilities.
+The agent can understand context, use tools, and assist with tasks like code generation, file manipulation, and project-wide searches.
 *   **Resizable Panels**: A flexible UI with resizable panels for the file tree, editor, and AI chat.
 *   **Intelligent Tab Management**: Open, close, and switch between multiple files.
 The system is smart enough to recognize already-open files and simply switch to the correct tab instead of creating duplicates.
 *   **Automatic File Opening**: When the AI agent reads, creates, or rewrites a file, it is automatically opened or focused, providing immediate visibility into the agent's actions.